Here's the story behind Satoshi Nakamoto's invention of the Bitcoin blockchain.

 For more than a decade, popular narratives have described Bitcoin as a system created to enable criminals and anarchists to hoodwink the government.
 As we celebrate Bitcoin's 11th birthday, we'd like to set the record straight.

-This is an extract (Chapter 1) from our upcoming eBook, "What is Bitcoin?
+This is an extract (Chapter 1) from our new eBook, "What is Bitcoin?
 11th Birthday Edition".

 Spoiler alert: After many years of research, our conclusion is that the Bitcoin blockchain was designed as an infrastructure that would allow complex enterprise applications to run in an efficient, fraud-resistant, and regulated manner.